randiya22/Anti-abuse-vps-script/README.md

-## Getting Started ANTI VPS ABUSE MINIG SCRIPT MAKED BY THEBOYS.JS
+## Getting Started on Anti Mining Script

-follow these steps:
+Follow these steps:

 1. **Clone the repository:**